SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/03-DOM-Manipulations.md

 Scripts are provided and executed as a **plain text**.
 They don't need a special preparation or a compilation to run.

 In this aspect, JavaScript is very **different** from another language called Java.

-Here is a link for the [resources](https://mega.nz/file/KFAGVbDK#ShurUyzcUv6jnn3FU-aUGsOaLNyxLUNix3-VxjQAQRs) for this task.

 [image assetsSrc="JS-Advanced-DOM-Lab-1.jpg" /]